ickb/proposal/README.md

 In particular, deposits bigger than the standard deposit size are actively disincentivized: the user will receive only 90% of the iCKB amount exceeding a standard deposit.
 The remaining 10% is offered as a discount to whoever is willing to withdraw from the oversized deposits.

+On the other side, deposit smaller than the standard deposit size they are intrinsically disincentivized by L1 dynamics, as deposits gets smaller they incur a bigger penalty in form of unaccounted occupied capacity, up to a minimum deposit of 164 CKB:

+- 82 CKB of fixed occupied capacity, used for state rent of the deposit cell with iCKB owner lock
+- 82 CKB of minimum unoccupied capacity, to be converted in receipt and later on in iCKB

 Taking in consideration the incentives, the optimal strategy for a depositor is then to split his CKB into standard deposits.

 Since having a separate receipt per deposit cell would be capital inefficient, the protocol allows to account multiple deposit with a single receipt.
 In particular each deposit cell is followed by either: